nogibjj/KellyTong_miniproject2/README.md

+# This repository is for IDS706 mini project week 2.

+# Purpose
-# This repository is a Github template created for IDS706 mini project 1.
-It uses Github actions to run a Makefile for: make install, make test, make format, make lint.
+    ## i    It uses Github actions to run a Makefile for: make install, make test, make format, make lint.

 # Things includes are:
     Makefile